TomDeneire/InformationScience/course/coursedetails.md

 ### 5. Teaching method and planned learning activities

 Each course will feature about 1,5 to 2 hours of theory and 1 hour of practice.
-Most courses will feature a coding **assignment**, which will be introduced and discussed during the practical part of the course.
-Students are expected to finish the assignments after hours.
+Most courses will feature a **code example**, which will be introduced and discussed during the practical part of the course.

-Model solutions for the assignments will be made available in the repository with a few weeks delay.
+Model solutions will be made available in the repository with a few weeks delay.

 ### 6. Assessment method and criteria

-The aforementioned assignments lead up to a project assignment which will serve as the exam for this course.
-The project assignment will be introduced during the final course.
-Students who have succesfully completed the previous course assignments should have no trouble submitting an adequate project assignment.
-Students will be required to finish the project in a certain timeframe.
+The course assessment form is a so-called "open book" exam.
+This means that students can use whatever sources they want (including the course materials and the Internet) during the exam.

 ### 7. Study material